xinlutan/Seaborn/README.md

-# This folder contains a jupyter noteook which I used to collect data visualization methods from Seaborn for univariate, bivariate and multivariate analysis.
+# Seaborn Data Visualization
+In SeabornNotebook.ipynb, I put together a summary of Seaborn plots for visualizing univariate, bivaritate and multivariate relationship, using examples collected from https://seaborn.pydata.org/index.html.
+I included the dataset used for illustration in the same folder, so this notebook is self-contained.